 The 14th and 15th Amendments — sporadically enforced until 1876 (the end of Reconstruction), then rarely enforced until 1954 (the Brown v.
 Board of Education school desegregation decision by the Supreme Court) — provided the legal foundation for the civil rights movement of the 1950s, 1960s, and 1970s.
 They are part of the enduring constitutional legacy of Reconstruction.

-The following day, Thomas Mundy Peterson became the first African-American to participate in an election in a state where Blacks had not been allowed to vote before the 15th Amendment.
+On March 31, Thomas Mundy Peterson became the first African-American to participate in an election in a state where African Americans had not been allowed to vote before the 15th Amendment.
 He participated in a local election in Perth Amboy, New Jersey.
 He later held political office and sat on a jury.

-On a per capita and absolute basis, more Blacks were elected to public office during the period from 1865 to 1880 than at any other time in U.S. history.
-These legislatures brought in programs such as universal public education.
+On a per capita and absolute basis, more African Americans were elected to public office during the period from 1865 to 1880 than at any other time in U.S. history.
+These legislatures brought in programs of public benefit such as universal public education.